IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

 ## What is code LLM?

-A Code LLM (Large Language Model) is a type of AI model specifically trained to understand, generate, and manipulate programming code.
+A code LLM is a type of AI model specifically trained to understand, generate, and manipulate programming code.
 These models, built on architectures like GPT or similar transformers, are trained on vast datasets of code from various programming languages, enabling them to assist with coding tasks such as generating code snippets, debugging, refactoring, and even writing documentation.

 ## Key Features of Code LLM